 Millions of people file for bankruptcy each year.
 There are many different reasons that people seek the fresh financial start that they can get from bankruptcy.
 In fact, most people end up needing to file because of unexpected events in their lives.
 Simple overspending is one of the least common reasons for a bankruptcy filing.

 The reasons for bankruptcies indeed are varied.
-As Las Vegas bankruptcy lawyers, we meet ordinary people who need and deserve a fresh start every day.
+As Las Vegas bankruptcy attorneys, we meet ordinary people who need and deserve a fresh start every day.
 Here are some of the top reasons that people file for bankruptcy.

 1. Medical Bankruptcies